Arthur Robert Kenney-Herbert: Career

 Kenney-Herbert wrote regular articles about Anglo-Indian cookery for The Madras Mail, Madras Atheneum and The Daily News, using the pen-name Wyvern.
 These were collected and published in 1878 as Culinary Jottings for Madras, Or, A Treatise in Thirty Chapters on Reformed Cookery for Anglo-Indian Exiles, which went through six editions between 1878 and 1892.
 Upon retiring from the army and returning to England, he started a cookery school – the Common-sense Cookery Association – in June 1894.
 Its premises were at 17 Sloane Street in London.

 Kenney-Herbert was not a vegetarian, but he did author the cookbook Vegetarian and Simple Diet in 1904.
 The book espouses ovo-lacto vegetarian recipes.
 It was positively reviewed in The Lancet journal, which noted that "we are glad to welcome the appearance of a book which will teach householders that appetising dishes can be made from vegetables with the aid of eggs and milk products."

 Kenney-Herbert was fond of kedgeree.
 His recipe consisted of boiled rice, chopped boiled egg, cold minced fish that is heated with herbs, pepper and salt.

 Personal life

-Kenney-Herbert was the son of the Rev. Arthur Robert Kenney (1805–1884), son of Arthur Henry Kenney and rector of Bourton-on-Dunsmore, and his wife Mary Louise Palmer.
-Rev. Arthur Robert Kenney changed his name in later life to Arthur Robert Kenney-Herbert, his mother, Mary Lusinda, being daughter of Robert Herbert, of that family of Castle Island, a branch of that of Muckross, County Kerry, where the Herbert family, originally from Wales, had been settled since the 1600s.
-Of this family were the Anglo-Irish politician Henry Arthur Herbert, whose namesake grandson was also a politician, and the Royal Navy officer Thomas Herbert.

 He married Agnes Cleveland, daughter of General John Wheeler Cleveland.
 Arthur Cleveland Herbert Kenney-Herbert of the Northants Regiment was their son.
 Kenney-Herbert died on 5 March 1916 at Sinclair Gardens in West Kensington.